Task: Learn About Display List Interrupts in BASIC

 Once finished with the paste you can LIST to see the program and then RUN to see the result.
 Below is a screen shot from Altirra showing two alternating colors in graphics 0.
 Normally you get only one.
 You can change the color codes in lines 230 and 240 for whatever color you want.

 Even though I read all the sources carefully and pieced together what I thought would be a working DLI example I had problems getting it to work correctly.
 I tried lots of different variations with no luck and eventually phoned a friend and posted for help on the Atari Age 8-bit programming forum.
 You can see my post and the responses here.
 As you can see I missed some key details in my readings.
 A bit complicated as I mentioned earlier in the post.
+Note that the assembly code provided in that Atari Age thread had three PLAs at the end.
+Not sure why.
+When you push (PH) the content of the accumulator (A) onto the stack with PHA you only need one pull (PL) to get the contents of the accumulator back from the stack with PLA.
+I fixed this in the code I provided here.
 Here is the code from above with comments.

 Please email me with comments and suggestions for the DLI post.
 I still have a lot to learn and will update as I make new insights I think will be useful.
 My email is moorejh with a 28 at the end followed by a standard gmail ending.